hsaito/regex-jgs-launcher/SECURITY.md

 ### For Critical Vulnerabilities
 - **Do not** create a public issue for critical security vulnerabilities
+- Prefer using the GitHub Security Advisories link above to report privately
-- Send an email to the project maintainer with details about the vulnerability
+- If you cannot use GitHub advisories, send an email to the project maintainer with details about the vulnerability
 - Allow reasonable time for the issue to be addressed before public disclosure

 ## Security Considerations